dymodi/dymodi.github.io/Blog/For-Students/Steps-Towards-a-Paper.md

   * The professor has a higher requirement: **top paper** but not normal paper.
   * Is this work a simple piling of two or more ideas?
   * Is this topic already studied by others?
 Can you articulate your innovation?
+* There are two types of problems for system paper.
+  * Measurement and prediction (e.g., route prediction).
+It is easier to design and evaluation since you have the ground truth of results.
+While it may needs more effort to persuade the reviewers.
+  * Inference (e.g., localization), where we do not have the ground truth, while we try to infer it from some data we have (GPS, timestamp).
+In the Evaluation section, we use another system (beacons) to show the performance of our design, and this "another system" is not aforementioned.
+The Design section and Evaluation must be isolated.
+(Keep in mind that the system in Design and Evaluation can be  exchanged)

 ### 2. Discuss with Your Professor